Information in taking part in the Add-Aspirin trial

 A clinical trial or study is the best way to test this.
 It will look at both the benefits and the side-effects of taking aspirin in a large group of people who have had cancer.
 The study will look at two different doses of aspirin.
 This is because little is known about how much aspirin may be needed to have an effect, if any, against cancer.

 What is the usual treatment?

-Usually, people like you, who have had or have started treatment for early stage cancer, will come into hospital for regular check-ups once the treatment has finished.
+Usually, people like you, who have had or have started treatment for early stage cancer, will visit hospital for regular check-ups once the treatment has finished.
 People who have had prostate cancer sometimes also take long-term hormone treatment.
-People who have had breast cancer sometimes also take long-term hormone treatment or Herceptin.
+People who have had breast cancer sometimes also take long-term hormone treatment or Trastuzumab (Herceptin).
 This will continue if you take part in the study.
 People who have had stomach, oesophagus or bowel cancer don’t usually take any other long-term treatments.

 What are randomised control trials?

 Randomised controlled trials (RCTs) are a type of clinical trial.
 RCTs aim to make a fair comparison between a new treatment and the existing treatment, or between two (or more) existing treatments, to see which works best.

 A controlled trial compares two or more groups of people: one or more experimental group(s) who receive a new treatment, and a control group, who receive the current standard treatment (which might be the best existing treatment, no treatment or a placebo.
 Information from the follow-up of the control group allows the researchers to see whether the new treatment(s) they are testing are more or less effective than the existing treatment.

 The decision about which treatment each participant in a randomised controlled trial receives is made at random – based on chance, rather than decided by the doctor or participant.
 This process is called randomisation.
 To make sure the results are as reliable as possible, neither the participants, nor the doctors, will know or be able to choose who is taking aspirin and who is taking a placebo.